 New Jersey Juvenile Weapons Charges Lawyer

-Juvenile and Student Defense Attorney in Essex County and New Jersey
+Juvenile and Student Defense Attorney in Morris County and Throughout New Jersey

 In New Jersey, the list of items that may be considered weapons under the law is expansive.
 While certain items, like handguns and other firearms, seem obvious, there are many more that may lead to criminal charges if possessed or used by entirely unsuspecting minors and young adults.
 For instance, New Jersey classifies BB guns, paintball guns, and Airsoft guns as weapons.
 In fact, BB guns, pellet guns, and Airsoft guns are technically considered firearms that cannot be purchased or possessed without a gun permit.
 Additionally, New Jersey does not allow for the possession of firearms by any person under the age of 18, and outlaws the possession of handguns by anyone under the age of 21.
 A person can also face criminal charges for selling, giving, transferring, or otherwise disposing of a firearm or handgun ammunition to a person under the legal age to possess such items.
 With so many rules and regulations surrounding weapons in New Jersey, it is very common for juveniles and young adults to become ensnared in the juvenile justice or adult criminal justice systems in connection with weapons charges.
 These crimes entail serious, life-altering consequences if you are found guilty, underscoring the need for an experienced legal advocate to defend your innocence.

 Alissa Hascup is a highly knowledgeable criminal defense attorney who vigorously defends juveniles and young adults accused of weapons offenses and other crimes in Bergen County, Passaic County, Essex County, Morris County, and throughout New Jersey.
 As a former Assistant Prosecutor in Morris County Superior Court, Ms. Hascup accumulated unique insight into the way in which the State prosecutes these cases.
-She also graduated from New Jersey’s Top Gun Program, where she received intensive training in the investigation and prosecution of gang, drug, and gun cases.
 She now leverages this invaluable insight to build extremely effective defense strategies that position her clients for the best possible results.
-With offices in Little Falls, Newark, Camden, and Morristown, Alissa successfully represents juveniles and young adults in courts across the state.
-In fact, she was recently included in the National Trial Lawyers Top 100 List.
+With centralized offices conveniently located in Little Denville and Totowa, Alissa successfully represents juveniles and young adults in courts across the state.
 To discuss your case or your child s case with Ms. Hascup today, contact her offices at 862-257-1200 for a cost-free initial consultation.

 What is Considered a Weapon in New Jersey